-Australia Japan 1, Number of people 54 students (27 per class) 3 people per group 72 students (36 per class) 4 people per group 2, School year Gread4 (9-10 years old.)
-Grade 5 (10-11 years old) 3, Subjects and areas where exchange classes were held Japanese language Integrated study 4, Number of hours per w eek to work on the project and the number of hours leading up to the interactio n Japanese language (2 times a week) One phase (2 hours for research,1 hour for exchange) Total 9hours Integrated study (3 times a week) One phase (3 hours for research, 1 hour for exchange) Total 12hours 5, Objectives of the subjects and areas in which they were implemented Communicate with students by using the Japanese phrases they have learned in the past and enjoy the exchange.
-Learning about other cultures through international exchange in an inquisitive manner 6, Purpose of the children Communicate in the Japanese language that you have learned.
-Learn about Australian culture and lifestyle through exchanges.
-7, Teacher Japanese Language teacher (Main) Homeroom teacher (Support) homeroom teacher
+Australia Japan 1, Number of people 54 students (27 per class) 72 students (36 per class) 3 people per group 4 people per group 2, School year Gread4 (9-10 years old.)
+Grade 5 (10-11 years old) 3, Subjects and areas where Japanese language Integrated study exchange classes were held 4, Number of hours per w Japanese language (2 times a week) Integrated study eek to work on the project One phase (2 hours for research,1 hour for (3 times a week) and the number of hours exchange) One phase (3 hours for research, 1 hour for leading up to the interactio Total 9hours exchange) n Total 12hours 5, Objectives of the subjects Communicate with students by using the Learning about other cultures through and areas in which they were Japanese phrases they have learned in the past international exchange in an inquisitive manner implemented and enjoy the exchange.
+6, Purpose of the children Communicate in the Japanese language that you Learn about Australian culture and lifestyle have learned. through exchanges.
+7, Teacher Japanese Language teacher (Main) homeroom teacher Homeroom teacher (Support)

 8, Number of tablet PCs 14 tablet computers (1 in 4) One tablet PC per person 9, Use of Tablet PC Each person was not at liberty to make use of it at any time.
 Each person was free to make use of the situation at any time.
 10, Media used by children during interactions and how to use them <paper> They presented illustrations of what he wante d to convey and Japanese language on paper.</paper> <tablet pc=""> The presentation materials prepared by the students were presented. <tablet and="" paper="" pcs=""> I had read the manuscript that I had prepared and saved in advance.</tablet></tablet> 11, Media used by childre n outside of interaction and how to use them <paper> Students wrote about what they wanted to sa y with illustrations, English words, and Japan ese.
-Prepared sentences in Japanese while referring to the teacher's sentence list.</paper> <tablet pc=""> They prepared presentation materials to be presented during exchanges.
+Prepared sentences in Japanese while referrin g to the teacher's sentence list.</paper> <tablet pc=""> They prepared presentation materials to be presented during exchanges.
 Translated what I wanted to say into English.
 I researched about Australia when asking questions. <paper> They described the English text of what he wanted to convey.</paper></tablet>